greymd/egzact/README.md

 10011
 ```

 If you want to use normal `grep` command for matching query, `stairr fs="" | stairl fs=""` can works with almost same behavior.
-In addition, it is faster than `pattn` because it works with multi processing.
+In addition, it is faster than `crops` because it works with multi processing.

 ```sh
 $ echo 1110100110 | stairr fs="" | stairl fs="" | grep -o '1.*1' | sort | uniq